|Module Name||Programming Project|

 On successful completion of this module, students will be able to:

-- LO2: Write programs which respond to user input from mouse and keyboard.
+- Write programs which respond to user input from mouse and keyboard;

-- LO3: Write programs which are structured in a way which makes them easier to develop and maintain.
+- Write programs which are structured in a way which makes them easier to develop and maintain;

-- LO4: Write programs collaboratively as part of a larger team.
+- Write programs collaboratively as part of a larger team.

 The focus of the module is on the construction of working, interactive, graphical programs.
-Over the first six weeks, students will develop their programming skills through the development of programs individually, demonstrating and explaining them at online laboratory sessions every week, and building up a portfolio of code submissions on the Subversion version control system.
-Following the reading week, they will apply these skills to the development of an interactive visualization program as part of a team.
+Over the first six weeks, students will develop their programming skills through the development of programs individually, demonstrating and explaining them at (online or physical) laboratory sessions every week, and building up a portfolio of code submissions on the subversion version control system.
+Following the reading week, they will apply these skills to the development of an interactive visualization program as part of a team, with Subversion used as a means for the team to work on a shared program.

 Individual project work over 5 weeks.